nathanlane/nathanlane.github.io/index.md

     title=""><strong>Manufacturing Revolutions - Industrial Policy and Industrialization in South Korea</strong></a><strong> (2019)<br></strong><br>[Previously titled:
     Manufacturing Revolutions - Industrial Policy and Networks in South Korea]</p><p><strong><br>Abstract</strong>
-    - I study the impact of industrial policy on industrial development through a canonical intervention.
-Following a political crisis in 1972, South Korea dramatically altered its development strategy with a new sector-specific policy: the Heavy Chemical and Industry (HCI) drive.
-With newly digitized data, I use the sharp introduction and withdrawal of HCI trade policy and investment incentives to study its impacts.
-(1) I show HCI successfully promoted the evolution of directly treated industries.
-Next I provide evidence for two key justifications of industrial policy: network and dynamic externalities.
-(2) Using variation in exposure to policies through the input-output network, I show HCI indirectly benefited (non-treated) downstream industry.
-(3) Finally, I show both direct and indirect benefits of HCI persist even after the policy is withdrawn, following the 1979 assassination of President Park.
-Together, my findings suggest that the temporary drive helped shift the economy into higher value-added activity.<br></p>'
+    - I study the impact of industrial policy on industrial development by considering a canonical intervention.
+Following a political crisis, South Korea dramatically altered its development strategy with a sector-specific industrial policy: the Heavy Chemical and Industry (HCI) drive, 1973-1979.
+With newly assembled historical data, I use the sharp introduction and withdrawal of industrial policies to study the impacts of industrial policy—during and after the intervention period.
+I show (1) HCI promoted the expansion and dynamic comparative advantage of directly targeted industries.
+(2) Using variation in exposure to policies through the input-output network, I show HCI indirectly benefited downstream users of targeted intermediates.
+    (3) I find direct and indirect benefits of HCI persisted even after the end of HCI, following the 1979 assassination of the president.
+These effects include the eventual development of directly targeted exporters and their downstream counterparts.
+    Together, my findings suggest that the temporary drive shifted Korea manufacturing into more advanced markets and created durable industrial change.
+These findings clarify lessons drawn from South Korea and the East Asian growth miracle.</p>'
   headline: Current Work
 - template: detail-content
   block: text-1